UC-Davis-molecular-computing/gpac/README.md

 The following is an example of what can be done currently, which is simply to numerically integrate and plot a system of ODEs (ordinary differential equations).

 The ODEs are specified by creating [sympy](https://www.sympy.org/) symbols and expressions (or if you like, Python strings), represented as a Python dict `odes` mapping each variable---a single sympy symbol or Python string---to an expression representing its time derivative, represented as a sympy expression composed of sympy symbols (or for convenience you can also use Python strings, or if the derivative is constant, a Python `int` or `float`).

-Every symbol that appears in any of the expressions must also be a key in this dict.
+Every symbol that appears in any of the expressions *must* also be a key in this dict.

 The initial values are specified as a Python dict `initial_values` mapping variables (again, sympy symbols or strings) to their initial values (floats).
-Here, if you leave out a symbol as a key to `initial_values`, it is assumed to have initial value 0.
+If you leave out a symbol as a key to `initial_values`, it is assumed to have initial value 0.

 Finally, you can specify the times at which to solve for the ODEs as an iterable of floats.
 (This is optional; if not specified it uses the time values 0.0, 0.01, 0.02, 0.03, ..., 0.98, 0.99, 1.0)